Tengio/tengio.com/content/blog/flutter-a-new-cross-platform-solution.md

 ];
 ```

-Next we have to prepare a widget to display the list item and a callback for the tap event:
+Next we have to prepare a widget to display the list item (BookListItem), a widget for the entire list (FlutterBookList) and a callback (BookChangedCallback) for the tap event:
 ```
 typedef void BookChangedCallback(Book book, bool read);